AQHawk/seattle-201d26/class-14-js_inheritance-css_animations/lab/README.md

   - Of course, there should be appropriate instructions and styling on the page

   Your cart.html page will display the BusMall orders on a typical shopping cart page.
-  - It should list all orders currently unfilled with a picture of the item.
+  - It should list all items currently on order with a picture of the item.
-  - Each order should have a button "Delete this item" that will remove that order from the DOM (AND array of ordered items) when it is clicked.
+  - Each item should have a button "Delete this item" that will remove that item from the DOM (AND array of ordered items, AND local storage) when it is clicked.

 ## Process